youtype/boto3-ide/README.md

 ### Quick Start

-Setup IntelliSense and type checking in a new project.
+Setup code completion and type checking in a new project.

 ### Auto-discover services